How to make Resin Jewelry and the Best Jewelry Resin [Tutorial]

 - Once the first layer has hardened, position larger and heavier objects that you want to cast.
 If necessary, you can fix them with a small amount of resin to prevent slipping.

-After this has hardened, fill the rest of the mould with the epoxy resin and let it dry as recommended by the manufacturer.
+After this has hardened, fill the rest of the mold with the epoxy resin and let it dry as recommended by the manufacturer.

 Tip: Any air bubbles that may have formed in the resin can be removed by briefly (!) swivelling a hot air blow dryer or Bunsen burner over the material.